odomanrfx/ComfyUI-RunwayAPI/README.md

    ```
    The path should be `ComfyUI/custom_nodes/ComfyUI-VideoHelperSuite/*`, where `*` represents all the files in this repo.

-5. Start ComfyUI and enjoy using the TopazAI API node!
+5. Start ComfyUI and enjoy using the Runway API node!

 ---